NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

-# Build a Brain : Session 1 - Sensors
+# Build a Brain : Session 1 - Sensing the world
 We will start by learning how electricity is used to create "sensors", which will be the inputs for your robot brain.
-Sensors can measure anything that we want our robot to know about the world (light intensity, temperature, pressure, sound, etc.).
+Sensors will measure anything you want your robot to know about the world (light intensity, temperature, pressure, sound, etc.).

 ## Atoms
 *"Let's start at the very beginning, a very good place to start"*. - R&H